Vairaag11/EmotionComprehension-/README.md

 Java: The primary programming language used for development.
 Google ML Kit: Utilized for facial detection to analyze emotions.
 CameraX API: Employed to facilitate real-time face detection.
-Screenshots of Application

-Above is the transact page where the user will transfer money from the sub-savings account into their main account

-This is a representaion of the CameraX api that is functional and is used to detect facial features

-Once the system identifies that the user is smiling - the transaction is approved and verification is complete